gaofant101/react-template/docs/maintenance/dependency.md

 `npm info "eslint-config-airbnb@latest" peerDependencies`

+### Pinned Version Numbers

+`react-boilerplate` does not use "^", "~", etc., and these should be removed from `package.json`, if present.
+See [#598](https://github.com/react-boilerplate/react-boilerplate/issues/598) for more details.

+At this point, you should copy and paste the version diff from the terminal into your `Update Log`.

 ## Correct Errors and Rollback Dependencies

 Run `yarn` to install updated versions and then start the example app by running `npm start`.
 Make sure that the project is running smoothly.
 If not, track down the dependencies that are causing problems and try to roll them back one by one and check if the example application is running.